 Don’t blame yourself for the prejudices other people have since it’s not your fault.
 You are educated, and you are more than enough.
 The fight is going to be long, but you can come out as a winner.
 Right now, I am the most qualified preschool teacher in Serbia.
 I am finishing my Master’s degree in Education, and I also took 7 additional exams and completed the English methodology module for primary school teachers.
 I can now teach English in primary schools as well.
 That gives me 335 ESPB, while all other preschool teachers with a Master’s degree have 300.

-I am also probably the only National Geographic Certified Educator when it comes to preschool teachers, and I do many things, including academic research and writing articles for the British Council.
+I am also probably the only National Geographic Certified Educator when it comes to preschool teachers, and I do many things including academic research, teacher training, and much more.
 I plan to start my Ph.D. studies next year and then open my own environmentally sustainable preschool, and apply innovative teaching approaches that preschool teachers usually do not use in their classrooms in our country.
+Last but not least, I became a board member of the teachers’ association in Serbia!

 Sky is the limit – just stop doubting in yourself and make a stand.